tarantool/memcached/README.md

 * *verbosity* - verbosity of memcached logging. default is 0.
 * ~~*flush_enabled* - flush command availability. default is true~~

-## Conclusion
+## Caution

-This product is in early beta, use it at you own risk.
+This rock is in early beta.